-Achieving comparative rating consistency with neighbouring local governments in the shortterm will support the Shire's long-term financial sustainability.
+Achieving comparative rating consistency with neighbouring local governments in the short-term will support the Shire's long-term financial sustainability.
 Following with a gradual and consistent approach towards future increasing rates, avoids the need to raise rates outside of an acceptable range and or comparison over the long-term.

-This includes appropriate use of minimum rate charges, without the use of rating concessions.
+This includes lifting minimal rate charges across all existing rating categories, without the use of rating concessions.